isabella232/program-executor-js/README.md

 Also you may build metrics on `"Consumer error retry"` events.

-# Progam
+# Program
 A program is a list of jobs to be executed in serial order.
-Jobs may depend on other job's results higher in the order, beacuse of the serial execution. **If any job fails to execute successfully the program will be cancelled, the error will be logged and the remaining jobs will be skipped.**
+Jobs may depend on other job's results higher in the order, because of the serial execution. **If any job fails to execute successfully the program will be cancelled, the error will be logged and the remaining jobs will be skipped.**

 Programs can be executed concurrently, therefore cannot depend on each other.
 However a job in a program may start another program.